Mulab2020/HAN/README.md

 ## Notes

-- These scripts represent the **model simulation component** of the paper.
 - The folder structure may evolve as additional scripts and analysis modules are included.
-- Dependencies: Python 3.11, Jupyter Notebook, NumPy, Matplotlib, BrainPy (and other standard scientific Python packages).
+- Dependencies: Python 3.11, Jupyter Notebook, NumPy, Matplotlib, BrainPy (and other standard scientific Python packages); MATLAB